ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_expressly_campaigns/previews/ritual-of-karma-rituals.markdown

 is_promoted: true
 has_entry_page: true
 title: "Win The Ritual of Karma from Rituals!"
-competition-description: "According to ancient Hindu belief, living with good intent\
+competition-description: "<p>According to ancient Hindu belief, living with good intent\
   \ attracts good karma.
 Say good words, think good thoughts, do good deeds and keep\
   \ the circle positive because ultimately, you reap what you sow.
 The Ritual of Karma\
   \ collect... is what you're looking for.
-Click below for a chance to win."
+Click below for a chance to win.</p>\n"
 hero-header: "Win The Ritual of Karma from Rituals!"
 terms-confirmation: "N/A"
 banner-img: "https://assets.expresslyapp.com/asset-bd623ca6-43c4-4735-a2e8-a574991ffe0d.jpg"